ibm-cloud-docs/appid/getting-started.md

 You can use one of the preconfigured sample apps to get familiar with working with the service.
 {: shortdesc}

 Out of the box, the sample apps are configured with two identity providers and the ability to review authentication.
 Sample apps are offered in `iOS Swift`, `Android`, `Node.js`, and `Java`.
 If you don't see a language in which you feel comfortable working, don't worry!
-You can integrate {{site.data.keyword.appid_short_notm}} into your own sample application by using the provided APIs.
+You can integrate {{site.data.keyword.appid_short_notm}} into your own application by using the provided APIs.

 To build a sample app: